-How To Make Kombucha Tea With or Without a Starter Kit—and Save Up to $1,500 a Year
+How To Make Kombucha Tea and Save Over $1,800 a Year

 STEP 1: Making the SCOBY

-This is the fun part, where you get to craft your 'booch's flavor profile into what'll soon be your own drinkable spirit animal.
+This is the fun part, where you get to craft your 'booch's flavor profile into what'll soon be your new favorite drink.
 But before you begin blending, strain your kombucha into new jars or bottles with a secured cap or lid (leaving about an inch on top) to remove any solid particles.
 Once you've re-bottled, you can add the additional sweetener(s) and flavorings of your choice.
 You can use mashed or whole pieces of fruit, honey, juice, herbs, lemon juice, candied ginger, peppermint... options are endless.
-Seal tightly and allow it to ferment an additional three to ten days—this adds extra bubbles to your brew.
+Seal tightly and allow it to ferment an additional three to 10 days—this adds extra bubbles to your brew.
 Strain out solids again if you wish (or add your own, like chia) and voila!
 An effervescent miracle.

 As with any recipe, practice makes perfect.
 The more times you try your luck at making homemade kombucha, the closer you'll get to crafting a perfected sipping concoction that you might even consider sharing (if you don't drink it all yourself first)!